 In Island Park, the foundation’s involvement is seen as a turning point for the community.
 What was once a symbol of blight is now poised to become a place of healing and hope.

-“They’re taking a taking a troubled, problematic situation, and turning it into a positive,” said Island Park Mayor Michael McGinty.
+“They’re taking a troubled, problematic situation, and turning it into a positive,” said Island Park Mayor Michael McGinty.
 “Tunnel to Towers are saints.
 Our disabled veterans and our disabled first responders will have someplace to go.
 This is what we ought to be doing.”